uio-bmi/immuneML/docs/source/installation/install_with_package_manager.rst

 Installing DeepRC and TCRDist dependencies is necessary to use the :ref:`DeepRC` and :ref:`TCRDISTClassifier` ML methods.
 It is also possible to specify a subset of extras, for example, include only :code:`DeepRC`.
-Mac users trying to install the :code:`TCRDist` extra, please see :ref:`this FAQ<When installing immuneML, I get an error (RuntimeError: autoreconf -fi failed), what should I do?>`.

 5. To validate the installation, run: